GavinChuan9/nd013-c1-vision-starter/README.md

 random_adjust_brightness |   0.3  | Objects can still be identify under different brightness
 random_rgb_to_gray       |   0.2  | It helps to to identify objects of different colors

-I add/adjust the data augmentation as follows, the overall performance are slightly improved, but still hard to detect objects.<br />
+Training and validation result as follows, the overall performance are slightly improved, but still hard to detect objects.<br />
 The animation produced by Exp0 is same as Ref, so, i will not upload animation in order to save storage space.<br />

 Metrics                                                                  | Values(Ref) | Values(Exp0)